 Locating the Office 365 tenant through interface options is a straightforward process.
 Additionally, there is an alternative method available that entails running cmdlets in Exchange Online PowerShell to identify the Office 365 tenant.

 The command gives all the details of the respective account and against OrganizationID section; you can find your account location in alphanumeric code, e.g. EURP193403 which can be taken as Europe.

-Now that you know how to locate the Office 365 tenant location, let us move to the other aspect of this help blog which is changing the existing Office 365 tenant location.
+Now that we’ve covered how to locate the Office 365 tenant location, let’s transition to the next topic in this blog: changing the existing Office 365 tenant location.

-The only way to change the Office 365 tenant location is by creating a new Office 365 tenant on your desired location and migrating the data from the old Office 365 to it.
-So, we recommend you to create an Office 365 tenant first and then use Kernel Office 365 Migration tool to perform the data migration between the two Office 365 tenants.
+The sole method available to change the Office 365 tenant location involves creating a new Office 365 tenant in your preferred location and subsequently migrating data from the old Office 365 tenant to the new one.
+To facilitate this process, we recommend creating the new Office 365 tenant initially and then utilizing the Kernel Office 365 Migration tool to seamlessly transfer data between the two Office 365 tenants.